sintraubuntuer/elm-game-narrative-estrada-velha-colares/Readme.md

+# Elm Game Narrative - Misterio da Estrada Velha de Colares

+Estrada Velha de Colares and the different names it assumes between Sintra and Colares constitutes a brain cracking mystery that puzzled several brilliant minds throughout the ages ...

+Could you be the one that solves the mistery ?  :)

 # Elm Game Narrative Starter

 Elm game/narrative Engine and story starter adds several extensions to the original Elm Narrative Engine by Jeff Schomay  :
 [elm-interactive-story-starter](https://github.com/jschomay/elm-interactive-story-starter)
 that were implemented by Nuno Torres